Pavao Žanić: Medjugorje

 On 24 June 1981, six adolescents reported having visions of the Madonna on a hill in the village of Medjugorje.
 The local communist authorities reacted two days later, subjecting the visionaries to interrogation and the next day to a psychiatric evaluation of which the visionaries were found to be healthy.
 Because of the growing gatherings at the reported vision site, the authorities implemented a state of emergency and started persecuting those who supported the alleged apparitions.
 According to Marijana Belaj, revolted by the treatment of the Franciscans and the faithful by the authorities and the media, Žanić sent a protest note to the President of the Presidency of Yugoslavia Sergej Kraigher on 1 September 1981, asking him to react "irresponsible slanders and attacks" by which "basic civic and human rights are being assaulted".
-According to Randall Sullivan, in the beginning Zanic was sympathetic and protective of the young visionaries and on July 25, 1981, he made a statement to the press: "No one has forced them or influenced them in any manner.
-These are six normal children; they are not lying; they express themselves from the depth of their hearts.
+According to Randall Sullivan, in the beginning, Zanic was sympathetic and protective of the young visionaries and on July 25, 1981, he made a statement to the press: "No one has forced them or influenced them in any manner.
+These are six normal children; they are not lying; they express themselves from the depths of their hearts.
 Are we dealing here with a personal vision or a supernatural occurrence?
 It is hard to say.
-However, it is certain that they are not lying."
+However, certainly, they are not lying."